Brody-Lab/mouse_npx_holders/README.md

 Production 2.0 internal holder modified in collaboration with Rob Fetcho.

-For other, more professionally designed holders please see [the apollo](https://github.com/Coen-Lab/chronic-neuropixels) or [the indie](https://github.com/spkware/chronic_holder)
+For other holders (that were designed for mice from the start) please see [the apollo](https://github.com/Coen-Lab/chronic-neuropixels) or [the indie](https://github.com/spkware/chronic_holder)

 Feel free to contact me about these designs with any questions at jkaminsky@princeton.edu